KelvynLenis/TSN-Checker/README.md

 This is a subtopic of the value verification which validates the generation of values on the output.
 A wrong value may not be exactly a problem of the network, but rather a simple mistake when building the output file.

 ## Path Error
-This happens whenever packets are being redirected to a node outside the flow it was supposed to follow.
+This refers to packets verification on a determined flow so that they are not breaking its flow and going some node outside the path described by the scheduling to its destination.

 ### Building the flow
 This is a subtopic which aims to validate the flow of a packet to a certain device to ensure it follows as it's supposed.

 ## Scheduling Error
-This happens whenever packet are being mistakely transmitted, which can be two packets on same port at same time or exceding its window for instance.
+This refers to any kind of problem found on the scheduling, for instance, whenever a packet is being mistakely transmitted, which can be two or more packets on same port at same time or trespassing its cycle and being transmitted over its transmission window.

 ### Transmission
 This is a subtopic which validates the transmission ports and times to ensure they are not colliding or there are any other errors alike.